isaacwlee/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```

+###2.
+Devise a strategy for filling in all of the missing values in the dataset.
+The strategy does not need to be sophisticated.
+For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+Strategy here is to fill the missing values with mean value of total steps taken per day using the aggregation calculated above stepIntervals

 ###3.Create a new dataset that is equal to the original dataset but with the missing data filled in.

 ```r